Tiana, a 16 year old from New York City, called because she was thinking about leaving home. This is the story of how we were able to help.

 “I thought foster care was rough, but living with my mom is worse,” Tiana said.

 Tiana wasn’t happy with anywhere she had lived.
-When NRS’ frontline team member, Jamie, reflected on how a lot of people have let her down in the past, Tiana commented on how true that was – “All I’ve wanted is to live in a place where I can focus on myself and school.
+When NRS volunteer, Jamie*, reflected on how a lot of people have let her down in the past, Tiana commented on how true that was – “All I’ve wanted is to live in a place where I can focus on myself and school.
 I don’t want to leave home, but there aren’t any other options.”

 This is a common experience – Tiana is not alone.
 Many times, young people take steps to protect themselves by getting support from child protective services only to find that they are unable to have adequate authority over their own lives.
 The disappointment can be overwhelming.
-NRS frontline team member understood this while talking with Tiana.
+Jamie understood this while talking with Tiana.

 “You’ve done so many things to make sure that you are safe and supported – it sounds like you feel there haven’t been many improvements.
 That can be really difficult,” Jamie said.